ipfs-cluster/ipfs-cluster/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**

-Add any other context here, for example, your operating system or the method you use to install IPFS Cluster, if relevant.
+Add any other context here, if relevant, that may help better understand your request.